chingc/docs-nix/README.md

 zsh: command not found: python
 ```

 We were able to install golang, node, and python instantly.
+Actually, the initial run takes a few moments, but subsequent runs are fast!

 We skipped the setup docs, we didn't edit our shell profile, and we didn't have to worry about `PATH` or other environment variables.